pilgr/Paper/README.md

 * All other APIs (`write`, `read` etc.) are thread-safe and obviously must be called outside of UI thread.
 Reading/writing for different `key`s can be done in parallel.

 ### Save
 Save any object, Map, List, HashMap etc. including all internal objects.
 Use your existing data classes as is.
+Note that key is used as file name to store the data and so *cannot* contain symbols like `/`.

 ```java
 List<Person> contacts = ...